Puteri02/time-log-app/README.md

 - Getting familiarized with the PrimeReact and PrimeFlex library.
 - Difficulties in styling the delete button as it sits on a table.
-- Filtering not working for some letters as used in time (a, m, p)
+- Filtering doesn't work for some letters (a, m, p) as it is used in time declaration.
 - Adding a search function.
+- Resizing confirmation dialog using breakpoints.
 - Making the layout of the app to be responsive.
-- To write updates in Changelog.
+- Writing updates made in Changelog.
 - To write the software version in the .env file and display it at the application footer.
--